tmcarlisle/WPLesson/index.md

 ## Getting Started

 ### Navigating the WP dashboard and functions
-After logging in with your username and password you are on the main administration screen called the Dashboard.
+After logging in with your username and password you'll see the main administration screen called the Dashboard.
 The navigation on the left lists all of the basic functions to build a web page.
-For this lesson we will focus on adding pages and media such as images and videos.
+For this lesson we will focus on adding pages that will include your writings and any images or video to enrich the site.

 <img src="images/class-dashboard.png" alt="windows" class="center"/>

 ### WordPress Themes
-WordPress allows you to choose a template or “theme” for your website that provides the structure and format for your website.
-The default template is "Twenty Nineteen."*
+WordPress allows you to choose a template or “theme” for your website that provides the structure and format of your website.
+The template for this lesson is *Twenty Nineteen*.

 <img src="images/class-appearance.png" alt="windows" class="center"/>

 ### Adding Pages
 Located in the left-hand navigation you'll see *Pages* and *Posts* listed.
 What is the difference?
 A website is composed of pages and a blog is composed of posts.
-For this project, you'll be creating a website so will only need to add pages.
+For this project, you'll be creating a website so you'll only need to add pages.

 **Add a new page:**